pubudu538/demos/S06-Promote_API_from_Private_to_Public_Istio/README.md

-# Internal_External_Gateways_Istio
+# Promote_API_from_Private_to_Public_Istio

-In this scenario, we are adding an API in Kubernetes as a private API.
-The same API is published to API Manager as a Private API.
-Then the API is promoted as a public API in Kubernetes.
-Also we update the API in API Manager as a public API.
+In this scenario,

+1. We deploy microservices in Istio
+2. Expose an API for the microservices as a Private API
+3. Import the API as a Private API in API Manager
+4. Promote API as a Public API
+5. Change routing to expose as a Public API
+6. Re-import the API to deploy as a Public API

 ### Installation Prerequisites